BobBurns/checkmon/README.md

 clone this repo.

-`$ cd gcheck`
+`$ cd checkmon`

 `$ go get`

-Change the query string how you like:
+Change the query string how you like.
+This is the same as gmail operators.

 `const queryStr = "from:Shinken-monitoring  newer_than:1d"`